whybsml/whybsml/README.md

 - `extraction`: placeholder for the OCaml code extracted from our WhyML development (contains also a `Makefile`)
 - `application/mps`: an executable application that calls the parallel maximum parallel prefix sum function on a randomly generated distributed list
 - `application/average`: an executable application that calls the parallel average function on a randomly generated distributed list
-- `ocamlmake`: Ocaml-makefile by Markus Mottl , used for compilation
+- `ocamlmake`: Ocaml-makefile by Markus Mottl, used for compilation